NiJoao/LegendasTV-Downloader/README.md

 Single-file script that scans a folder for videos and downloads subtitles for all of them from legendas.tv

+NO user input needed, totally automatic.

 Works great for TV-Shows, but gets unsynced subtitles for some movies, depending on naming schemes on both the file and legendas.tv website.

+Please, use the **issues** tab to make suggestions and file bugs.

 ## Quick HowTo: